 “The main problem with these studies is the lack of data because people tend to remain private about their mental health matters,” he says.

-Another important aspect mentioned by the professor of the KTU Department of Multimedia Engineering is that the algorithm needs to be improved in such a way that it is not only accurate but also provides information to the medical professional on what led to this diagnostic result.
+Another important aspect mentioned by the professor of the KTU Department of Software Engineering is that the algorithm needs to be improved in such a way that it is not only accurate but also provides information to the medical professional on what led to this diagnostic result.
 “The algorithm still has to learn how to explain the diagnosis in a comprehensible way,” says Maskeliūnas.

 According to a KTU professor, due to the growing demand for AI solutions that directly affect people in areas such as healthcare, finance, and the legal system, similar requirements are becoming common.